Vinicius-M-Marrafon/Knight-Tour/README.md

 ### About the solution

-To solve this problem I use the ***Warnsdorff Algorithm***.
+To solve this problem I use the ***Warnsdorff's Algorithm***.
 The idea is very simple.
 We always look for adjacencies that have the smallest number of adjacencies.
 This logic can be found at *check_options* function.